LidkeLab/matlab-instrument-control/@MIC_ActiveReg3D_Seq/Readme.md

 - **ErrorSignal, Correction, PosPostCorrect**: Current error signals, corrections applied, and post-correction positions.
 - **ErrorSignal_History, Correction_History, PosPostCorrect_History**: Historical data of errors, corrections, and positions.
 - **Timer, Period**: Timer object and its period for periodic alignment checks.

 ## Methods
-- **Constructor**: Initializes the camera and stage settings, and loads properties.
-- **calibrate()**: Calibrates the pixel size by moving the stage and capturing images.
-- **takeRefImageStack()**: Captures a stack of images at different Z positions to create a reference stack.
-- **start()**: Starts periodic alignment using a timer.
-- **stop()**: Stops the periodic alignment and cleans up.
-- **align2imageFit()**: Main function to align current images to the reference by adjusting the stage positions based on calculated shifts.
-- **findZPos()**: Finds the best in-focus Z position by cross-correlating the current image with the reference stack.
-- **findXYShift()**: Computes the XY shift required to align the current image with the reference.
-- **capture_single()**: Captures a single image from the camera.
-## Usage
-Instantiate the class with the required camera and stage objects.
-Use the methods provided to calibrate, set the reference image stack, start/stop the alignment process, and retrieve alignment data.
-### Citations: Lidkelab, 2019.